NEET 2026 Exam Analysis (May 3): Check Previous Years' Analysis & Difficulty Level

 NEET Logo

-Ratio of Syllabus Coverage for Class 11 and Class 12
+Ratio of NEET Syllabus 2026 Coverage from Class 11 and Class 12

-The NEET syllabus was covered uniformly for both Class 11 and Class 12 portions in 2025 exam.
-However, subjects like Chemistry and Physics had more questions from Class 12 syllabus whereas Biology section comprised more questions from Class 11 syllabus, as per the NEET question paper analysis by experts.
+The NEET syllabus 2026 is generally covered uniformly for both Class 11 and Class 12 portions.
+However, in 2025, subjects like Chemistry and Physics had more questions from Class 12 syllabus, whereas Biology section comprised more questions from Class 11 syllabus.
 The table brings the subject-wise ratio of the Class 11 and Class 12 syllabus of NEET.

 Subject Class 11 Syllabus Weightage Class 12 Syllabus Weightage